Raychee/querify/README.md

 ### Advanced Usage
-The code should pretty much self-explanatory.
+The code should be pretty much self-explanatory.
 Please refer to the [test cases](https://github.com/Raychee/querify/blob/master/querify/test/test_querify.py) in the repo and see if something interests you. :)